-- Chapter 10: Advanced type system features
+- Chapter 12: Advanced type system features

-- Chapter 11: Handling warnings and legacy code
+- Chapter 13: Handling warnings and legacy code

-- Chapter 12: Annotating libraries
+- Chapter 14: Annotating libraries

-- Chapter 13: How to create a new checker
+- Chapter 15: How to create a new checker

+- Chapter 16: Integration with external tools

 2.1 Writing annotations

 The syntax of type qualifier annotations in Java 7 is specified by JSR 308 [Ern08].
 Ordinary Java permits annotations on declarations.
 JSR 308 permits annotations anywhere that you would write a type, including generics and casts.
 You can also write annotations to indicate type qualifiers for array levels and receivers.
 Here are a few examples: